 For Healthcare Professionals

 Case reports show complete regression of T3 prostate cancer following treatment with GCP (7); and supplementation with GCP prevented recurrence of transitional cell carcinoma (TCC) of the bladder (10).
-However, no large scale clinical trials have been performed to verify GCP’s anticancer potential.
+But GCP was not effective in lowering PSA levels in men with low-volume prostate cancer (11).
+Large scale clinical trials are needed to verify its anticancer potential.

 Mechanism of Action

 In vitro experiments show that genistein inhibits tyrosine-specific protein kinase activity of EGF receptors.
 Inhibition is competitive with respect to ATP and noncompetitive to a phosphate acceptor, histone H2B.
 Genistein bears no structural relationship with ATP, so inhibition may not be due to true competition for the same active site as that utilized by ATP (8).
 Basidiomycete polysaccharides possess antitumor, antiviral, antibacterial and immune-modulating activities.
 The fermentation of soy extract with basidiomycetes deglycosylates the soy isoflavones which renders them in a highly absorbable form (7).

 In prostate cancer cells, GCP was found to inhibit mammalian target of rapamycin (MTOR) activity (4).
 MTOR is a downstream effector of Akt, an enzyme which plays an important role in cancer cell proliferation and survival (4).
 (For more information on the mechanism of genistein action, see our monograph on soy.)